y330/FragmentQR/index.md

 ## [](#issues-and-changelog)Issues and Changelog

-## Issues and Changelog

 ### [](https://github.com/y330/FragmentQR)Known issues

-*    Theme does not save when changed in options
+- Theme does not save when changed in options
-*    Due to a dependancy on material icon font library, the icon font turns into whatever the icon is called when offline and the library is inaccesibe, so the buttons are messed up when offline
+- Due to a dependancy on material icon font library, the icon font turns into whatever the icon is called when offline and the library is inaccesibe, so the buttons are messed up when offline
-*   🔎 Help find issues by installing and using FragmentQR.
+-  🔎 Help find issues by installing and using FragmentQR.
-    *  If you find an issue, [open a new issue on GitHub](https://github.com/y330/FragmentQR/issues/new)
+    + If you find an issue, [open a new issue on GitHub](https://github.com/y330/FragmentQR/issues/new)
         *  If you don't have a GitHub profile, post it in the [support tab](https://chrome.google.com/webstore/detail/fragmentqr/cabodnfakameckfbbgkciiifempglloj/support) on the Web Store

 ### [](https://github.com/y330/FragmentQR)*Changelog v1.8*(Coming soon)